davidedc/livecodelab/docs/intros/language-intro.md

         ball
 box // unaffected by “rotate” and red fill
 ```
 This program will display a green rotating box, a red rotating sphere and a fixed green box.
-The user is also free to inline graphic state commands and primitives, and in-lining implies “nested scoping down the line”, so the above snippet is exactly the same as:
+The user is also free to inline graphic state commands and primitives, and in-lining implies "nested scoping down the line", so the above snippet works exactly the same:
 ```
 fill green
 rotate box fill red ball